Disaster Recovery Funding Arrangements

 DRFA assistance measures

-• Category C: assistance for severely affected communities, regions or sectors and includes clean-up and recovery grants for small businesses and primary producers and/or the establishment of a Community Recovery Fund.
+• Category C: assistance for severely affected communities, regions or sectors includes cleanup and recovery grants for small businesses and primary producers and/or the establishment of a Community Recovery Fund.
 Category C assistance is only made available when the impact of a disaster is severe.
-It is intended to be in addition to assistance under Categories A and B and is usually considered once the impacts of the disaster on affected communities have been assessed.
-Category C assistance must be requested by the states and territories and requires agreement from the Prime Minister.
+It’s intended to be in addition to assistance under Categories A and B. It’s usually considered once the impacts of the disaster on affected communities have been assessed.
+Category C assistance must be requested by a state/territory and requires agreement from the Prime Minister.

 • Category D: exceptional circumstances assistance beyond Categories A, B and C. Category D assistance is generally considered once the impact of the disaster has been assessed and specific recovery gaps identified.
-Category D assistance must be requested by the states and territories and requires agreement from the Prime Minister.
-Category D assistance is generally cost-shared equally by the Australian and state or territory government.
+It must be requested by a state/territory and requires agreement from the Prime Minister.
+It’s generally cost-shared equally by the Government and the state/territory government.

-Under the DRFA, the Australian Government provides financial assistance of up to 75 per cent to the states and territories for eligible expenditure on relief and recovery assistance.
-Funding can either be provided in the form of a financial reimbursement or as an advance payment.
-Advance payments are generally only made where exceptional circumstances exist in response to significant and extremely damaging disasters, where the cost is likely to be greater than the state can manage in the immediate to short-term.
+Funding can be provided as a financial reimbursement or an advance payment.
+Advance payments are generally only made in response to significant and extremely damaging disasters, and where the cost is likely to be greater than the state/territory can manage in the immediate to short-term.

-The level of financial assistance provided by the Australian Government to jurisdictions under the DRFA depends on the type of assistance provided and the level of expenditure incurred by a state or territory within a financial year.
-In this way, the DRFA operates as a financial safety-net when frequent and/or severe disasters occur.
-As the cost of providing assistance to disaster affected communities increases, so too does the level of financial support from the Australian Government to the states and territories.
+The DRFA operates as a financial safety-net when frequent and/or severe disasters occur.
+As the cost of providing assistance to disaster affected communities increases, so too does the level of financial support from the Government to the states and territories.

 Improving disaster recovery in Australia